shaj13/raft/README.md

 # raftkit

 ### TODO
-- [ ] validate quorm availbalete by calclulte it without learners
 - [ ] check all cluster precondetions
 - [ ] prevent learner from send any propose requests
 - [ ] renmae cluster to node